CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

   try {
       $conn = new PDO($dsn);
       if ($conn) {
-          echo "Successfully connected to the database. <br />";
+          echo "Successfully connected to the database. ";
       }
   } catch (Exception $e) {
       echo "Unable to establish a connection.";